xkronosua/PicoPy/README.md

 PicoPy
 ======

-Pythonic interface for picoscopes 3000, 4000, and 5000 and teh PT104 temperature logger.
+Pythonic interface for picoscopes 3000, 4000, and 5000 and the PT104 temperature logger.
 Build using python setup.py install